security-assignments/security-assignments.github.io/_labs/lab_digital_certificates.md

 description: PGP key party, contrasted with Signal
 ---

 <div class='alert alert-info'>I recommend using the Windows 10 vm for this lab.
-Alternatively, you can install gpg onto your [Windows](https://www.gpg4win.org/) or [Mac](https://gnupg.org/download/), but you're on your own if you do.</div>
+Alternatively, you can install GPG4Win for your [Windows](https://www.gpg4win.org/) or my favorite, GPG Suite [Mac](https://gpgtools.org/), but you're responsible to figure out the below steps if you do.</div>

 # Part 1